Page Two: Dynamic e-business using Web service workflow

 Creating electronic business collaboration

 The strength of the ebXML architecture is that it provides a framework for electronic business collaboration.
 The architecture enables businesses to work together to specify business process, discover each other, negotiate collaboration agreements, and execute business processes.
-With reference to the ebXML functional service view, I will describe how two corporations A and B could create
+With reference to the ebXML functional service view, I will describe how two corporations A and B could create business collaboration.

 - Corporation A would like to enable its existing Legacy application as a Web service.
 It needs to adapt its system to ebXML standards.